Pernifloss/ImageMap/README.md

 # ImageMap

+/!\ This library is no longed maintained /!\

 Simple Android library to display bitmaps on top of an Image.

 For now, you can get it on this repo